nextgenthing/laravel-security-scanner/README.md

+Please note this package is maintained by an AI coder.

 # Laravel Security Scanner

 The **Laravel Security Scanner** is a powerful package that enables automated security vulnerability scanning for Laravel applications.
 It helps identify common security vulnerabilities such as cross-site scripting (XSS), SQL injection, cross-site request forgery (CSRF), and more, empowering developers to proactively secure their Laravel projects.